otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

             GACAC/CGATGT TACGT/CGATGT

    • Copy the remaining barcodes for this lane of samples from the file:
-        /nesi/project/nesi02659/source_data/lane2_barcodes.txt
+        ```/nesi/project/nesi02659/source_data/clean/lane2_barcodes.txt```
         and append them to your barcodes file in your working directory.

    • How many samples were multiplexed together in this RAD library?
 (Hint: count the lines.)

-   • You will need to specify the two restriction enzymes used to construct the library (```NlaIII``` and ```MluCI```), the directory of input files (the lane2 directory), the list of barcodes, the output directory (ddsamples) and specify that process_radtags clean, discard, and rescue reads.
+   • Similarly to what we saw aboveou will need to specify the two restriction enzymes used to construct the library
+        (```NlaIII``` and ```MluCI```), the directory of input files (the lane2 directory), the list of
+        barcodes, the output directory (ddsamples) and specify that process_radtags
+        clean, discard, and rescue reads.
+Do not forget to specify the inline index and the fact that you are providing               paired-end reads.

    • The process_radtags program will write a log file into the output directory.
         Examine the log and answer the following questions: